MHubAI/documentation/README.md

 ### Mhub Model Meta Data

-For each model, a `meta.json` file that describes the model in a defined format must be provided.
+MHub models are not only about the implementation of the AI pipeline, which contains the environment setup and source code of the model, but also metadata describing the intended use of the model, inputs and outputs, training and evaluation data, and metrics.
+All of this information can be found on our [website](https://mhub.ai) on the model page.
+All of this meta information is contained in a single `meta.json` file.
 The following document describes the structure of the file.

 [documentation/mhub_models/model_json.md](documentation/mhub_models/model_json.md)

 ## MHub-IO